Dependent Care FSA - Human Resources at Ohio State

 If you incur an eligible dependent care expense, you may be reimbursed from your Dependent Care FSA by:

-- Filing a claim using the Benefits by eflex mobile app and using your mobile device to take a photo of appropriate receipts.
+- Filing a claim using the TASC App and using your mobile device to take a photo of appropriate receipts.

-With direct deposit, reimbursement of any claims you file is quick and easy.
-Once a claim is approved, your reimbursement will be deposited into your bank account in less than 72 hours.
-Online account management also gives you the flexibility to direct reimbursements to one or more accounts.
+Once your request is approved, your reimbursement will be deposited into your bank account in less than 72 hours if funds are available.
 Setting up direct deposit is easy:

-- Log on to Employee Self Service or OneSource and click “My FSA/HRA“ under Benefits.
+- Log into Employee Self Service or OneSource, and click “My FSA/HRA” under the Benefits header.

 This is intended to be an overview.
 Refer to the Plan Document for complete information.
 In the event the information on these pages differs from the Plan Document, the Plan Document will govern.